rlancaste/AstroPi3/README.md

 When you are ready, you can follow these steps:

 1. Download latest version of Ubuntu mate https://ubuntu-mate.org/raspberry-pi/
-2. Unzip the xz file.
-You may need special software to do this.
-I used "The UnArchiver" on my mac.
+2. You will need to flash that img file to the SD card.
+The easiest way to do this is to download the free program Etcher
-3. Copy the disk image (img) file you unzipped onto the flash drive.
-Operating System specific instructions are below.
+3. Drag and drop the disk image you downloaded into etcher along with the mounted SD card.
+Click to initialize the flash.
-4. Before you remove the SD Card, You should edit the following file in the Pi-boot partition which should have automatically mounted after the imaging process:
+4. Before you remove the SD Card, You should edit the following file in the Pi-boot partition:

 						/boot/config.txt